Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `prevMovementFlags`

-*Read-only*.
 Access to the root mobile object movement flags from the previous frame, represented as an integer.
 Should not be accessed directly.

 **Returns**: